Mathnerd314/stroscot/docs/Commentary/Concurrency.rst

 Here the threads are provided by the C stdlib's pthreads, and the operations are hardware load/store instructions.
 This program has a race condition, i.e. the order of writing and reading from A, B, x and u is not fixed.

 At this point one might be tempted to mimic C++ or Java and say a race is undefined behavior.
 But in fact C++ provides an escape hatch: atomics.
 Every type has a corresponding atomic type, so the program can just be made valid by making every variable and operation atomic.
 So this is a perfectly reasonable program.
-C++ is just adding more ways to shoot yourself in the foot.
+C++ is just adding more ways to shoot yourself in the foot by having non-atomic shared variables.

 Suppose we actually run the program on a processor a lot of times - we will see that the printed outcome may be ``(1,1)``, ``(1,0)``, ``(0,1)``, or ``(0,0)``, but values other than 0 or 1 are not observed.
-To predict this behavior there are corresponding memory models, x86-TSO :cite:`sewellX86TSORigorousUsable2010` for x86 and multicopy atomicicity (MCA) :cite:`pulteSimplifyingARMConcurrency2017` for ARMv8.
-These models have been tested to match physical processors for a wide variety of concurrent programs ('litmus tests') and appear to be generally accepted by the processor vendors as standard.
+To predict this behavior there are corresponding "relaxed memory models", such as x86-TSO :cite:`sewellX86TSORigorousUsable2010` for x86 and multicopy atomicicity (MCA) :cite:`pulteSimplifyingARMConcurrency2017` for ARMv8.
+These models have been tested to match physical processors for a wide variety of concurrent programs ('litmus tests') and appear to be accepted by the processor vendors as standard.

 Another example is independent reads of independent writes (IRIW):